Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Abstract

 \textbf{Approach:} We introduce an extension of the original POLO model including a volumetric correction factor, and a model-based optimization scheme featuring a linear reformulation of the model together with feasible optimization functions based on the predicted POLO values.
 The developed framework is implemented in the open-source treatment planning toolkit matRad.

 \textbf{Results:} Our framework can generate clinically acceptable treatment plans while automatically taking into account outcome predictions from the POLO model.
 It also supports the definition of customized POLO model-based objective and constraint functions.
-Optimization results from a sample LGG patient show that the POLO model-based outcome predictions can be minimized under expected shifts in dose, LET, and POLO distributions, while sustaining target coverage ($\Delta_{\text{PTV}} \text{d95}_{RBE,fx}\approx{0.03}$, $\Delta_{\text{GTV}} \text{d95}_{RBE,fx}\approx{0.001}$), even at large NTCP reductions of $\Delta{\text{NTCP}}\approx{\SI{26}{\percent}}$.
+Optimization results from a sample LGG patient show that the POLO model-based outcome predictions can be minimized under expectable shifts in dose, LET\textsubscript{d}, and POLO distributions, while sustaining target coverage ($\Delta_{\text{PTV}} \text{D95}_{RBE,fx}\approx{0.00}$, $\Delta_{\text{GTV}} \text{D95}_{RBE,fx}\approx{0.03}$), even when NTCP is strongly down-regulated.

-\textbf{Conclusion:} POLO model-based treatment plan optimization for LGG patients can be implemented in a technically feasible way, alleviating the need to hand tune the dose and LET distribution.
+\textbf{Conclusion:} POLO model-based treatment plan optimization for LGG patients can be implemented in a technically feasible way, alleviating the need to hand tune the dose and LET\textsubscript{d} distribution.
 Future work should address multi-patient follow-up studies.